Devashish13/RAISING/README.md

 # RAISING Repository

-This repository contains the source code, simulation data, and documentation for the **RAISING**, a two-stage neural network(NN) framework that first performs hyperparameter tuning to devise the best NN architecture and then performs training on the entire data to estimate the feature importance.
+This repository contains the source code, simulation data, and documentation for the **RAISING**, a two-stage neural network(NN) implementation framework that first performs hyperparameter tuning to devise the best NN architecture and then performs training on the entire data to estimate the feature importance.

 ## Repository Structure